 Pixel 3 XL does have an option to turn off the notch in the software settings, but you have to go into developer options.
 Say what you will, the notch is intrusive on some apps.
 For instance, with Instagram or Facebook Stories, the notch appears quite prominently on top.
 It does seem like a waste of space for the top bezel, but then again, notch screens have become far too common.

-I do not consider the consider a deal-breaker just yet.
+I do not consider the notch deal-breaker just yet.
 But having an option to turn it off in regular settings would make many more people happy.

 Pixel 3 XL: Performance, software